 UMSON evaluated many factors, including the positions of the nursing education and clinical practice organizations.
 Some key factors were:

 While most specialty-accrediting bodies have not yet mandated a DNP to practice, the American Association of Nurse Anesthetists Council on Accreditation will no longer accredit programs that have not changed to a doctoral format after 2025 and will admit no new programs at the master’s level after 2015.

 Scope of practice is determined by state law and varies from state to state.
-Graduates in the Post-BSN/Post-CNL-to-DNP program will be able to sit for licensure within their specialty.
+Graduates in the Post-BSN to DNP option and the DNP with Specialties (Post-Master’s) option will be able to sit for licensure within their specialty.

-Post-BSN/CNL graduates will be qualified to assume roles in the APRN specialty they complete (NP, CRNA, CNS).
-Post-master’s DNP graduates assume roles as practice experts within their current area of expertise such as nurse practitioners, nurse anesthetists, nurse midwives, community public health nurses, nurse executives, informaticians, and clinical nurse specialists.
+Post-BSN to DNP and DNP with Specialties (Post-Master’s) graduates are qualified to assume roles in the APRN specialty they complete (NP, CRNA, CNS).
+DNP (Post-Master’s) graduates assume roles as practice experts within their current area of expertise such as nurse practitioners, nurse anesthetists, nurse midwives, community/public health nurses, nurse executives, informaticians, and clinical nurse specialists.

 DNP graduates will have a different and more advanced skill set to integrate evidence into practice and to utilize policy, informatics, and interprofessional competence to improve outcomes for patients and families within the complex health care environment.